 “Funding for the following programs was provided through a grant from the Florida Humanities Council with funds from the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in these programs do not necessarily represent those of the Florida Humanities Council or the National Endowment for the Humanities.”

 The Florida Humanities Council speaker programs are free to the public.
-Join us for some exciting evenings at the Clewiston Museum.
-Refreshments will be served after each program.
+All programs are scheduled from 7:00 to 8:30 pm.
+Come join us for some exciting evenings at the Clewiston Museum.
+Refreshments will be served after each program